 Is mainly interested in peacekeeping operations, humanitarian demining and emergency relief, more specifically the civil-military interactions on the field.
 He has served at the Brazilian Army for more than eleven years as a combat engineer officer.

 Henrique has participated in operations such as, Arms and Drug Trafficking Control in the border between Brazil and Paraguay and Peace Enforcement operations in Rio de Janeiro slums.
-In 2013, Henrique worked as a deputy operations officer, of the Brazilian Engineering Company, in the United Nations Stabilization Mission in Haiti.
+In 2013, Henrique worked as a deputy operations officer, of the Brazilian Engineering Company, in the United Nations Stabilisation Mission in Haiti.

 He spent the last two and a half years as a peacekeeping instructor and course coordinator at the Brazilian Peace Operations Joint Training Center, in Rio de Janeiro.

-Is fueled by her commitment to equality, representation, and interconnection within all levels of the peace process.
-She earned her bachelor’s degree as a double major in Politics and Government and Sociology from the University of Hartford in Connecticut, USA.
-For the past six years, Christiana has held positions within state, federal, nonprofit, and local community organizations in the United States, Thailand, and India.
+Is fuelled by her commitment to equality, representation, and interconnection within all levels of the peace process.
+She earned her Bachelor's degree as a double major in Politics and Government and Sociology from the University of Hartford in Connecticut, USA.
+For the past six years, Christiana has held positions within state, federal, non-profit, and local community organisations in the United States, Thailand, and India.
 During her Peace Corps assignment, Christiana created cultural specific curriculum and led a national conference to combat school-related gender based violence.
 She has spoken on behalf of women, girls, and youth, at the White House/USAID Global Development Summit and a UN ESCAP convening of youth to create The Bangkok Statement.
 Most recently, Christiana worked in the US Public Health sector on the creation of a national strategy to address intimate partner violence.
 Christiana intends to further research surrounding women’s health in conflict areas and gender equality within international peace mediation.

 Juan Diego Duque